k9mail/k9mail.app/contribute.md

 ### Report a bug

-Use the [issue tracker](https://github.com/k9mail/k-9/issues to report bugs or request new features.
+Use the [issue tracker](https://github.com/k9mail/k-9/issues) to report bugs or request new features.

 ### Translate the app

-K9 Mail uses <a href="https://www.transifex.com/k-9/k9mail/">Transifex</a> for translations.
+K9 Mail uses [Transifex](https://www.transifex.com/k-9/k9mail/) for translations.
 As features are added, there is often a need for translators to localise the text accordingly.

 ### Help other users